Last updated: 19th July 2021

 Our applications are designed to be compatible with the latest and last-but-one major releases of screen readers, including:

-Additionally, screen magnifiers and speech-recognition software can be used.
+Additionally, screen magnifiers and speech-recognition software can be used, such as:

 What to do if you cannot access parts of our websites or need to report a problem?